Navigating the Crypto Bull Run: Tips and Insights

 Lessons from Previous Market Cycles

-Each bull cycle has been followed by significant corrections, teaching investors about market cyclicality.
-Historical patterns suggest that bull runs often coincide with Bitcoin halving events, which occur approximately every four years.
-While the magnitude of returns may diminish over time, the absolute dollar values of growth continue to increase substantially with each cycle.
+Each bull cycle has been followed by significant corrections — that’s the part people tend to forget during the run itself.
+Historical patterns suggest bull runs often coincide with Bitcoin halving events, which occur approximately every four years.
+While the magnitude of returns may diminish over time, the absolute dollar values of growth continue to increase with each cycle.

 Factors That Trigger a Crypto Bull Run